-I research experimental anatomies and cartographies.
-These maps I believe help us to decolonialize the notion of space, physical and political borders and to trespass the anatomical knowledge defined often in a binary of a ‘normalcy’ and ‘pathologies’.
-The ever-changing maps empower and bring us to a notion of a fluidity, a need of a respect and honouring a capacity to listen into things deeply.
+I attempt to surpass the knowledge defined often in a binary of a ‘normalcy’ and ‘pathologies’, inquiring into and subverting the notions of the ‘diagnostic’.
+The ever-changing maps empower and bring us to a notion of a fluidity, a need of a respect and honouring a capacity to listen deeply, to be(come) receptive, even susceptible.

-I have been working with artists with diverse embodiment and non-neuronormative behaviour and worked as a physiotherapist for people with physical impairments.
+I worked with artists with diverse embodiment and non-neuronormative behaviour and worked as a physiotherapist for people with physical impairments.
+In queer activism and feminism, I visit topics of ecofeminism, intersectionality, bi/pan activism, youth activism and trans rights.
 I inquire into different strands of magic, notion of the extra-sensory inception, birth, death and grieving research, biology, environmental studies, European herbal remedies, energy work and bodywork, witchcraft and its diverse contextualisation across time and different cultural/social groups.
 Another of my past experiences is providing peer counselling in a multi-national, -faith and -cultural environment, bridging people, their souls’ callings and a community.
-A permission to reflect back or engage with another’s process is a gift I humbly accept and cherish when viable.
-And fight for to be seen through.

-I delight in searching for the ‘kernel of joy’* through art, poetry, breath, dance, for the erotic in its broadest sense, the creative life force, the life and its cycles na endings, which is an antithesis to the plasticized packaged sensations, freeing the word ‘erotic’ from a solely sexualized, anthropocentric and social context, where this misunderstanding capitalizes on serving us an idea of a disconnectedness from this source and incompleteness.
-I try to inquire into a possibility to reclaim it for our wellbeing instead of a status and image, attempt to learn, build and share ideas for our human wholeness while recognizing our individual longings and humbling interdependency and honouring the more personal choices and the variety in which we can conduct relationship to the world and one another.
-This is the art of living we all are exposed to and compelled to learn and that often fuels me into more learning and creation.”
+I delight in searching for the ‘kernel of joy’* through art, poetry, breath, dance, for the erotic in its broadest sense, the creative life force, the life and its cycles and endings, which is an antithesis to the plasticized packaged sensations, freeing the ‘erotic’ from a solely sexualized, anthropocentric and social context, where this misunderstanding capitalizes on serving us an idea of a disconnectedness from this source and incompleteness.
+I try to inquire into a possibility to reclaim it for our wellbeing instead of a status and image, attempt to learn, build and share ideas for our human wholeness while recognizing our individual longings and humbling interdependency and honouring the choices and queering the variety in which we can conduct relationship to the world and one another.
+My mission is to seek and create ecologies of pleasure and intimacy as an antidote to extractive nature of exploitative systems we currently live in.

 *Audre Lorde, ‘The Uses of the Erotic: The Erotic as Power’